0xERR0R/blocky/docs/README.md

     volumes:
       # config file
       - ./config.yml:/app/config.yml
       # write query logs in this directory.
-You can also use a volume.
+You can also use a volume
       - ./logs:/logs
-  # The below prometheus and grafana sections are optional.
-It
-  # will setup a local instance of Prometheus and Grafana.
-If
-  # the below is enabled, make sure to enable Prometheus stats
-  # in your blocky config.yml file and configure the Prometheus
-  # yml file to correctly pull from blocky.
-  prometheus:
-    image: prom/prometheus
-    container_name: prometheus
-    restart: unless-stopped
-    ports:
-      - "9090:9090/tcp"
-      - "9090:9090/udp"
-    volumes:
-      # config file
-      - ./prometheus/prometheus.yml:/etc/prometheus/prometheus.yml
-      # Persistent data.
-You can also use a volume.
-      - ./prometheus/data:/prometheus
-    depends_on:
-      - blocky
-  grafana:
-    image: grafana/grafana
-    container_name: grafana
-    restart: unless-stopped
-    ports:
-      - "3000:3000/tcp"
-    volumes:
-      # config file
-      - ./grafana/grafana.ini:/etc/grafana/grafana.ini
-      # Persistent data.
-You can also use a volume.
-      - ./grafana/data:/var/lib/grafana
-    depends_on:
-      - prometheus
-    environment:
-      - GF_INSTALL_PLUGINS=grafana-piechart-panel # Auto-install required piechart plugin.
 ```

+See [Wiki - Run with docker](https://github.com/0xERR0R/blocky/wiki/Run-with-docker) for more examples and additional information.

 ### Run standalone
-Download binary file for your architecture and run `./blocky --config config.yml`.
+Download the binary file for your architecture and run `./blocky --config config.yml`.
 Please be aware, you must run the binary with root privileges if you want to use port 53 or 953.

 ### Run with kubernetes (helm)
 See [this repo](https://github.com/billimek/billimek-charts/tree/master/charts/blocky) or [the helm hub site](https://hub.helm.sh/charts/billimek/blocky) for details about running blocky via helm in kubernetes.